-In prescription and over-the-counter medicines, fillers (also called “inactive ingredients” or “excipients”) are added to the active drug.
-Fillers provide shape and bulk for tablets and capsules, aid in water absorption (helping the tablet to disintegrate), and serve other purposes as well.
-Fillers can be derived from any starch source, including corn, potatoes, tapioca and wheat.
+In prescription and over-the-counter medications, fillers (also called “inactive ingredients” or “excipients”) are added to the active drug.
+Fillers provide shape and bulk for tablets and capsules, aid in water absorption (helping the tablet to disintegrate), and serve a variety of other purposes as well.
+Fillers can be derived from any starch source, including: corn, potatoes, tapioca, and wheat.

 Please note: There may be prescription drugs or over-the-counter medications that are gluten-free and are NOT included in his list, so always check with the manufacturer.

 For more direct information or questions, you may contact the company directly.

 - Bayer (Sterling Health) – 1-800-331-4536 & 1-800-332-2056

 - Bristol-Meyers Squibb – 1-800-468-7746

 - Merck – 1-800-727-5400